astro-league-tracker/astro-league-tracker.github.io/README.md

 ## Setup

+tools:

-[pnpm](https://pnpm.io/) is needed for package management and running scripts.
+- [pnpm](https://pnpm.io/) is needed for package management and running scripts.
-[sqlite3](https://sqlite.org/) is recommended to interact with the database.
+- [sqlite3](https://sqlite.org/) is recommended to interact with the database.
-All of the above can be installed with [brew](https://brew.sh/).
+- [brew](https://brew.sh/) can be used to install the above on MacOS.

 This project was built using Node v22 which can also be installed with brew or you can use [nvm](https://github.com/nvm-sh/nvm).